 We see massive value in pairing the Amex Green Card with other Amex cards like The Platinum Card® from American Express, matching the premium benefits and lounge access with the complimentary bonus categories and perks of the Amex Green Card.

 As a result, assume that the Amex Green Card is treated as a credit card.
-In short, this means that folks with four or more Amex credit cards will need to close one of their other accounts in order to be approved for a new account.
+In short, this means that folks with four or more Amex credit cards will need to close one of their other accounts to be approved for a new account.
+Also, make sure to mind Amex's rule about only opening two cards every 90 days.

 Related: Understanding Rewards Credit Card Application Rules and Restrictions